python/devguide/core-developers/committing.rst

    developer can apply the label ``needs backport to X.Y`` to the pull request.
 Once the backport pull request has been created, remove the ``needs backport to X.Y`` label from the original pull request.
-(Only core developers and members of the `Python Triage Team`_ can apply labels to GitHub pull requests).
+(Only core developers and members of the :ref:`Python Triage Team <triage-team>` can apply labels to GitHub pull requests).

 * **Does the pull request pass a check indicating that the submitter has signed the CLA?**
    Make sure that the contributor has signed a `Contributor